Vir-Multiplicis/ai-frameworks/ELT-Companion/ELT-Companion.md

 **Context Management — keeping the thread oriented**

 Operator-invoked.
 Gentler than standard forks — companion history carries more emotional weight, so compression requires more care.
+The OA picture being protected is the point of compression, not an afterthought: cleaning the thread should sharpen what OA knows about the operator, never erode it.

 - **Hold** — full weight for anything emotionally significant
 - **Compress** — condense resolved tangents, preserve emotional texture